p2panda/handbook/website/docs/specification/APIs/publishing.md

 - Returns parameters required for encoding new entries
   - Implementations must not have side effects
-- Clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_bamboo log_][bamboo] and also it needs to include the hashes of specific previous entries in its encoding
+- Clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_Bamboo log_][bamboo] and also it needs to include the hashes of specific previous entries in its encoding
   - This information is held by the node
 - Clients may cache the arguments required for the next entry (they are also returned by `publish`)
 - Clients may also persist their entry logs locally to avoid any dependency for retrieving entry arguments of nodes at all